oliviajobradley/oliviajobradley.github.io/content/experience/nissan.md

 title = "Nissan Internship"
 weight = 3
 +++
-Interned at Nissan in Watertown MA from May 2021 to August 2021.
+Interned at Nissan in Watertown, MA from May 2021 to August 2021.
 At Nissan, I worked with the Autonomous Drive/Advanced Driver-Assistance Systems (AD/ADAS) Test team.
 <!--more-->
 ![Nissan Intern Image][1]